rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Fired before the Package API request is processed ; useful to bypass the execution of currently implemented actions, or implement new actions.
+Fired before the Package API request is processed; useful to bypass the execution of currently implemented actions, or implement new actions.

 **Parameters**
 `$action`